sporqist/esp32-wifi-device-detector/README.md

-# ESP32-WiFi-device-detector
+# ESP32 WiFi Device Detector

-This turns a TTGO T-Display into a tool for finding all transmitting 2.4GHz wifi devices in range.
-It rotates through a set range of wifi channels, captures packets in promiscuous mode and puts the sending MAC address of each Packet into a list.
+This turns a TTGO T-Display into a tool for finding transmitting 2.4GHz wifi devices in the area.
+It rotates through a set range of wifi channels, captures packets in promiscuous mode and puts the sending MAC address of each captured Packet into a list.

 ## Setup